phusion/passenger_apt_automation/README.md

 #### Building Nginx packages only

-During development you will sometimes want to build Nginx packages only.
-To do that, ensure that the `/passenger` directory is mounted, and set the following environment variables:
+Sometimes you want to build Nginx packages only, without building the Phusion Passenger packages.

-    export PKG_DIR=/home/psg_apt_automation/pkg
-    export PASSENGER_DIR=/passenger

-Then run the following to generate Nginx source packages in `$PKG_DIR`:
+You must first have the Phusion Passenger source code directory somewhere.
+On the Vagrant VM, it might be mounted on `/passenger`.
+If you've run `./new_release` before, then it's in `/var/cache/passenger_apt_automation/passenger.git`.
+Once you've determined the directory, run this to generate Nginx packages:

-    sudo -E sudo -u psg_apt_automation -H -E ./create-nginx-packages source_packages
+    sudo -u psg_apt_automation -H ./create-nginx-packages -p PATH_TO_PASSENGER source_packages binary_packages

-Run the following to generate Nginx binary packages in `$PKG_DIR`:
+Next, import the built packages into the APT repositories:

-    sudo -E sudo -u psg_apt_automation -H -E ./create-nginx-packages binary_packages
+    sudo -u psg_apt_automation -H ./import-packages ~psg_apt_automation/pbuilder <PROJECT_NAMES...>

+Repeat these steps for Passenger Enterprise.

 ## Troubleshooting